College Athletes at 2020 Olympic Games

 Stanford wins again:

-For the second Olympics in a row, Stanford won the most medals from all Universities in the United States.
-They claimed a total of 26 medals with 10 of them in gold.
+Stanford being the most successful school, translates into claiming a total of 26 medals with 10 of them in gold.
 USC just came short with 21 medals and the Florida Gators won 17 medals, equaling the second-highest total for them.
-If Stanford were to count as a country, it would be the eleventh-best country regarding olympic medal count.
+If Stanford were to count as a country, it would be the eleventh-best country regarding Olympic medal count.

 Former Student Athlete - Caeleb Dressel

 After Simone Biles stepped back from the gymnastics all-around, hopes for a gold medal were shattered.
 But not for Sunisa Lee.
-The Chinese native performed an astonishing performance and secured her first golden medal, with being just 18 years old.
-While others are busy finding the right college, graduating from high-school or partying, Sunisa just won three medals at the 2020 Olympic Games.
+The Chinese native performed an astonishing performance and secured her first gold medal, with being just 18 years old.
+While others are busy finding the right college, graduating from high-school or partying, Sunisa won three medals at the 2020 Olympic Games before even becoming a student athlete.
 She even tied the record for the highest points at the uneven bars.

 The 2020 Olympic Games proved again how high the collegiate level is and that college athletes can compete with everyone in the world.
 After seeing world records being broken by current or former college athletes the answer to this question is obvious.
 Colleges create a perfect environment for athletes.
-They receive professional training, personal fitness coaches and nutritionists to perform the best they can do.
-Without colleges and their scholarships for exceptional athletes, most of them could not afford what it needs to become pro.
+They receive professional training, personal fitness coaches and nutritionists to perform to the best of their abilities.
+Without colleges and available scholarships for exceptional athletes, most of them could not afford what it needs to turn professional.
 Many young athletes wouldn’t even have the chance to become pro, no matter if they had the potential or not.
-The college sport system in the United States is unique and is the main reason why the United States performed so well at the Olympics and why College athletes collected so many medals.
+The college sports system in the United States is unique and is a big reason why the United States performs so well at the Olympics and why college athletes collect that many medals.
 Don’t forget that the United States won the medal race ahead of China with 39 gold medals.
 Colleges have brought the best athletes to this world and will continue to do so.

 The next Olympian could be you!

 Fame, pride, gold medals and lots of trophies.
 The stars of today once were teenagers just like you.
 Sitting in their room or on the practice courts thinking about whether they could make it or not.
-The only difference to many other athletes was, that they never gave up.
-There is enough prove that college sport is the best springboard to a professional career.
+The only difference to many other athletes was that they never gave up.
+There is enough proof that college sports is the best stepping stone to a professional career.
 So, what are you waiting for?
-Summer until Fall is the hottest recruiting phase for coaches.
-As the competition is over, they can fully focus on recruits for the upcoming seasons.
-This means that you must stand out.
-Otherwise, coaches will choose someone else over you.
-If you are unsure when or how to start with your recruiting process check out our website and our Recruiting Guide.
-Every question you might have will be answered in this article.
+Coaches are on the look-out for their next recruiting class, literally all the time.
+Work on your grades, skills, games and don't forget that the recruiting process is “a process” - it takes time and you should plan carefully what you can control.
+If you are unsure when or how to start with your recruiting process check out our Recruiting Guide or any other resources on our website.

-One last tip for you; make sure that you avoid the 5 Biggest Mistakes in the College Recruiting Process.
+One last piece of advice for you: make sure you avoid the 5 Biggest Mistakes in the College Recruiting Process.